Blackpool North railway station: Facilities

 The station is staffed and open for 24 hours a day.
 It is equipped with payphones, vending machines, toilets and indoor seating, as well as a customer service office and a booking office.
 Step-free access to the station and platform is available for passengers with wheelchairs or prams, and portable ramps are also available for platform-to-train access.
 The station has its own covered concourse with a cafe and a convenience store.
 The station also has a 30-space car park and bus connections, which can also accommodate Plusbus ticket holders.

 As Blackpool is a popular tourist resort, with its Pleasure Beach and beaches, there are many measures put in to prevent fare evasion, including automated barrier checks, as well as the conductors on the trains.

-The station is approximately half-a-mile (0.5 mi) along Talbot Road from the Blackpool Tramway, which is to be extended to the station in 2018/19 as part of a new transport interchange.